 If you’re one of the many Canadians looking for a bank that will cover all of your chequing and savings account needs while also offering you an array of credit card options, it can feel like you’ll never find the right one.
-Because each bank offers different services and rates on their credit cards, it can be hard to compare them all.

 But, that’s where we come in.
 We’ll tell you everything you need to know about The National Bank of Canada (Banque Nationale du Canada) and their credit card offerings in our National Bank Credit Cards review.

-This section of our National Bank Credit Cards review is more important than you may realize.
 Yes, we’ll be primarily discussing the credit cards that the National Bank of Canada offers, but understanding the bank and its reputation will help you determine if this is the right bank for you just as much as learning about interest rates and fees will.

 The National Bank of Canada is one of the “Big Six” banks in Canada, which means it’s one of the largest corporate banks in the country.
 In fact, it’s the sixth largest after BMO, CIBC, RBC, Scotiabank, and TD Bank.

 It was founded way back in 1859 by two French-speaking businessmen who called it Banque Nationale.
 At that time, banking through their bank was limited to Quebec under Quebec provincial legislation.
-The bank grew rapidly and eventually merged with the Provincial Bank of Canada, before changing its name to the National Bank of Canada in 1979 after merging the two banks.

 It’s no exaggeration to say that the National Bank of Canada is one of the biggest banks in all of Canada.
 Today they have over 420 branches spread around the country, and more than 940 ATMs.
 Over 2.4 million people are glad to call themselves customers of the National Bank of Canada.